NicoSwag/radiance-notes/Story/Intro Dream sequence dialogue.md

 **Mysterious Voice:**
 Young human...
 The destiny that has been set out for you is fast approaching.
-But how you manifest it...
+But what you do with it...
 Is up to you.
 Your path...
 Your choices...
-The universe is counting on you.
+Endless possibility awaits.

 *Ari fades out, a black outline of Cosmon fades in.*

 **Ari:**
-(!!!)
+!!!
-(This is new.)
+This is new.
-(The dream usually ends before this.)
+The dream always ends before this.

 **Mysterious Voice:**
 Young human...
 I must now bid you farewell...
-We are looking forward to meet you...
+We are looking forward to meeting you...
 But then again...
 We have already met.

 *Scene switches out to Ari.*